 While backfill improves the scheduler's performance, this is only half the battle.
 The efficiency of a cluster, in terms of actual work accomplished, is a function of both scheduling performance and individual job efficiency.
 In many clusters, job efficiency can vary from node to node as well as with the node mix allocated.
 Most parallel jobs written in popular languages such as MPI or PVM do not internally load balance their workload and thus run only as fast as the slowest node allocated.
 Consequently, these jobs run most effectively on homogeneous sets of nodes.
 However, while many clusters start out as homogeneous, they quickly evolve as new generations of compute nodes are integrated into the system.
 Research has shown that this integration, while improving scheduling performance due to increased scheduler selection, can actually decrease average job efficiency.

 Node sets can be requested on a system wide or per job basis.
-System wide configuration is accomplished via the NODESET* parameters while per job specification occurs via the resource manager extensions.
-In all cases, node sets are a dynamic construct, created on a per job basis and built only of nodes that meet all of a job's requirements.
+System wide configuration is accomplished via the 'NODESET*' parameters while per job specification occurs via the resource manager extensions.
+In all cases, node sets are a dynamic construct, created on a per job basis and built only of nodes which meet all of the jobs requirements.

-On occasion, site administrators may want to allow a less strict interpretation of nodes sets.
+On occasion, sites may wish to allow a less strict interpretation of nodes sets.
 In particular, many sites seek to enforce a more liberal PROCSPEED based node set policy, where almost balanced node allocations are allowed but wildly varying node allocations are not.
 In such cases, the parameter NODESETTOLERANCE may be used.
-This parameter allows specification of the percentage difference between the fastest and slowest node that can be within a nodeset using the following calculation:
+This parameter allows specification of the percentage difference between the fastest and slowest node which can be within a nodeset using the following calculation:

 (Speed.Max - Speed.Min) / Speed.Min <= NODESETTOLERANCE